-The Aultman College Academic Advisor assists students with academic issues, such as course planning and degree audit, course substitutions and transient work, as well as student support services.
-The Academic Advisor is located in Room 264, next to the Learning Resource Center.
-Students are welcome to drop by during posted office hours or may schedule an appointment by calling (330) 363-1223.
+The Aultman College Academic Advisor assists students with academic issues, such as course planning and degree audit, course substitutions, and transient work, as well as student support services.
+The Academic Advisor is located in the main college office.
+Students are welcome to drop by during posted office hours or may schedule an appointment by calling 330-363-1223.
 Students should meet with the Academic Advisor at least once per semester to discuss academic progress.
 While the Academic Advisor assists the student in fulfilling the requirements for completing a degree, the ultimate responsibility for meeting degree requirements rests with the student.
 Students who have been admitted to a degree program will also be assigned a Faculty Advisor.
 Please refer to your program Academic Policy section for information regarding the role of your Faculty Advisor.